BoLiu97/boliu97.github.io/_portfolio/Lulaland.md

 ---

-**Updates**: This research is preparing to submit to CHI as Late-Breaking Work
+**Updates**: This research has been accepted by CHI 2023 as Late-Breaking Work

 People associate the hospital with things they deem stressful and scary. **When they are in healthcare settings, patients have emotional reactions like anxiety, aggression, and anger mainly because they lack control of their environment.** These emotional responses can increase not only pain sensitivity but also delay important medical treatment, lower efficiency, and also undermine patients’ willingness to continue their healthcare treatment.